Skip links

 We all engage in context switching—it’s the act of moving between different tasks, apps, or projects.

-However, when this becomes excessive, constantly toggling between social media, slack, note taking app, severely limits our ability to engage in deep, focused work.
+However, when this becomes excessive, constantly toggling between social media, slack, and note-taking apps severely limits our ability to engage in deep, focused work.
 This not only hampers productivity but also contributes to increased feelings of overwhelm, especially for people with ADHD.

 In essence, it leaves us feeling more stressed and less productive simultaneously.